Scott-Clone/python-practice/README.md

 # python-practice

-Repo to improve python coding.
-A review of Data Structures and Algorithms
+Repo to improve python coding and problem solving while reviewing of Data Structures and Algorithms